NinjaSomething/wireguard-manager/docs/DEVELOPMENT.md

 ```

 ## Initial Service Setup
+The docker commands should be run from the root project directory, and
+the serverless commands should be run from the desired serverless directory.
+The project currently has support for
+both serverless V3 and V4, so you can choose which version you prefer.

-These instructions only need to be done once and should be run from the [serverless](https://github.com/NinjaSomething/wireguard-manager/tree/master/serverless) directory.
+These instructions only need to be done once.
 This will create the required tables in DynamoDB.

 ### Run DynamoDB Locally
-Run the DynamoDB local docker container using the provided docker-compose.yml under the `/serverless' directory.
-This will
+Run the DynamoDB local docker container using the provided docker-compose.yml under the root project directory.
+This
-create a local DynamoDB instance that you can use for development and testing.
+will create a local DynamoDB instance that you can use for development and testing.

 ```bash
 docker compose up -d dynamodb-local